Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 _______________________________________________________________________________________
 ## Getting started

+To host a simple HTML file on an S3 static website, you can use a CI/CD pipeline to create an S3 bucket using Terraform.
+The newest index.html file from this GitHub repository can then be uploaded and automatically updated whenever there is a push to any branch.

 _______________________________________________________________________________________
 ## Dependencies

+- npm
+- AWS S3 bucket
+- Snyk
+- Terraform

 _______________________________________________________________________________________
 ## Application Structure

+**workflow to run one after another**

+- to use a new <workflow>.yml file:
+    - add workflow dispatch
+    - add  call-workflow1:
+           call-workflow2:

+    - note that there cannot be more than 3 workflow, not supported

+**s3 bucket**

 S3 Bucket for web hosting
 - after creation of s3 bucket, go into: